SHY & DRS: 2020: Second Studio Album and Collaboration with Angel

 In 2020 they released a single with R&B star Angel.
 The single entered the UK Chart at number 55.
 The single's remix version featured more than ten artists including D Double E, Emily Middlemas, NoLay, and Bera.

 The "What's Wrong With Us?" music video achieved 260,000 views in less than two weeks.
 It was featured on Link Up TV, a UK hip hop publisher.

 Their second studio album Act Your Wage was released later that year.
 The album featured an unreleased collaboration with members of D12 recorded in 2014.
 The album achieved two million streams in its first year of release.

 Business

 The pair are sponsored by Nae Danger energy drink based in Glasgow, part owned by Duncan Bannatyne.
 In July 2013, Nae Danger released a "SHY & DRS" brand energy drink that features their image on the cans, giving a free download of their track "Relapse".

 Whilst still doing music, Mark has since started a career in creative direction, brand consulting and art direction, and worked as art director on The Game's albums Born 2 Rap and Drillmatic.

 Also working with Diddy on his album The Love Album: Off the Grid.

 Personal life

-Darren graduated from Aberdeen University in 2008 with a First Class Honours Degree in Sociology, while Mark graduated with a Master's degree in Psychology.
+Darren graduated from Aberdeen University in 2008 with a First Class Honours Degree in Sociology, while Mark graduated with a First Class Honours Degree in Psychology and Postgraduate Master's degree in Psychology.
 They began rapping in American accents but later changed to using a Scottish accent.